danielwatson6/swe-project/documentation/README.md

 - deployment

 ## Project Table
 Please check the project table for a list of requirements, completion status, and directory location of specified files.
+It is located in this directory as `Project Table.pdf`